 Processor will immediately inform the Controller if, in its opinion, an instruction from Controller infringes Data Protection Laws, or if Processor believes that it cannot comply with any instruction or any requirements under this DPA.

-5. Processor will without undue delay, and within the period specified by applicable law, inform the Controller of any personal data breach.
-Processor will, at a minimum, provide the following details:
+5. Processor will, to the extent required under the applicable Data Protection Laws, without undue delay, and within the period specified by applicable law, inform the Controller of any personal data breach.

-Processor will promptly investigate such personal data breach and will provide Controller with reasonable assistance to satisfy any legal obligations (including obligations to notify data protection authorities or data subjects) of Controller in relation to such personal data breach.
+Processor will promptly investigate such personal data breach and will, to the extent required under the applicable Data Protection Laws, provide Controller with reasonable assistance to satisfy any legal obligations (including obligations to notify data protection authorities or data subjects) of Controller in relation to such personal data breach.

 6. Upon termination of the Agreement (in whole or in part) or earlier upon Controller’s request, and at Controller’s choice, Processor will, unless any applicable law, competent court, or supervisory or regulatory body prevents Processor from returning or destroying the personal data transferred: